Skip to content

 • more glide

-• increased foil responsiveness
+• more foil responsiveness

 • more control

-• improved handling, especially in curves
+• more maneuverability, especially in turns

 In summary

-The 14mm Elite range mast is one of the highest performing on the market thanks to its 100% high-modulus M40J construction and 140 layers of carbon.
-It combines enhanced performance, optimal strength, and remarkable slimness.
-Investing in this quality mast guarantees lasting satisfaction, without the need to replace it to follow marketing trends.
-Buying a well-built €2000 mast will be more cost-effective than buying two €1700 masts that promise more stiffness than the previous model.
+The 14mm Elite range mast is one of the most performing on the market thanks to its 100% M40J high-modulus construction and its 140 layers of carbon.
+It combines increased performance, optimal solidity, and remarkable finesse.
+Investing in this quality mast guarantees lasting satisfaction, without having to change it to follow marketing trends.
+Buying a well-built 2000-euro mast will be more profitable than buying two 1700-euro masts that promise more stiffness than the previous model.

-For whom and for what purpose?
+For whom and for what use?

-If you prioritize glide and speed , opt for the Elite 14mm.
+If you prioritize glide and speed, opt for the Elite 14mm.

-If you prefer lightness and versatility , choose the 16mm.
+If you prefer lightness and versatility, choose the 16mm.

 How to choose your fuselage?